 By Ellen Brown

 One of the greatest joys to having a backyard pond is the variety of wildlife it attracts.
-They come for a variety of reasons: to drink, hunt for food, hide from predators, or even to raise their young.
 Here are some ways to keep your pond a safe haven for wildlife visitors.

 By Ellen Brown